nitinmereddy123/Tuberculosis-detection-from-chest-X-rays-using-machine-learning/README.md

 The dataset and generated embedding files are not included in this repository because of file size and licensing limitations.

 The results, reports, code files, presentation, and screenshots are included for reference.

-Large generated files such as parquet files, model files, full image datasets, and compressed dataset files should be excluded from the repository.